The main Sardinian traditions through the main festivities, including music, dance, and gastronomy.

 The evenings will be framed by the spaces of Lo Quarter, in the historic heart of the town of Catalan origin in northern Sardinia, the Teatro Civico, the Nuraghe Palmavera, the Cloister of San Francesco and the Casa Gioiosa in the Porto Conte Park.

 In August, northern Sardinia will host a series of concerts in dreamlike settings: the 23rd edition of Musica sulle Bocche, a festival that has always aimed to unite "Jazz & Green", or rather, "Music & Landscape".

 It is a project that brings together localities at risk of depopulation and tourist flows, playing a "Strategic Cultural Institution" role.
 It is a precursor of the new tourist model that has emerged in recent years, defined as Experiential Tourism.

-From 5 to 12 September, the search for innovation continues, linked to the enjoyment of art concerning the extraordinary territory of Palau, which hosts the International Festival "Isole che Parlano", now in its 25th edition, directed by Paolo and Nanni Angeli.
+From 2 to 10 September, the search for innovation continues, linked to the enjoyment of art concerning the extraordinary territory of Palau, which hosts the International Festival Isole che Parlano.

 Since its first edition, the festival system has successfully combined tourism, entertainment, culture, archaeology, local products and the environment authentically.

 Sardinia, with its deepest roots, confronts contemporary society by drawing an ideal bridge with the world.

 Finally, from 15 September to 1 October, the Festival of Sant Miquel is celebrated in Alghero with a festival in honour of St Michael, the city's patron saint.
 Celebration marks the climax of the summer season in Alghero and has become a must for visitors with its games, music and many events.